JPry/choir-guides/_posts/2018-04-22-third-sunday-of-pascha-sunday-of-myrrh-bearing-women-joseph-of-arimathaea-righteous-nicodemus.md

 ---
 tone: 2
 eothinon: 4
-title: Third Sunday of Pascha: Sunday of Myrrh-Bearing Women, Joseph of Arimathaea & Righteous Nicodemus
+title: 'Third Sunday of Pascha: Sunday of Myrrh-Bearing Women, Joseph of Arimathaea & Righteous Nicodemus'
 all_saints: Theodore of Sykeon, Nathaniel, Luke, & Clemente the Apostles, Nearchos the Martyr, Gregory Gravanos of Nisyros

 # Orthros